jayeshkrt/jayeshkrt/README.md

 - 👋 Hi, I’m Jayesh
-- 👀 I’m interested in making new projects using C++, R, python and bash
+- 👀 I’m interested in making new projects using Python, Java, R and bash
 - 🌱 I’m currently learning Software Development and Data Analysis
 - 💞️ I’m looking to collaborate on useful projects that directly create an impact on real-life
 - 📫 You can contact me at my [LinkedIn](https://www.linkedin.com/in/jayesh-tiwari-b52741149/)